NarayanaMurariG/DAA-Project-1/README.md

 #State files
 All the intermediate adjacency matrices built produced are saved in a directory called state_files and it is cleared before each run.
-It also stores which pixels are used from which overlap

-They are named by the iteration in which they are computed and are stored in image_files directory
+It also stores which pixels are used from which overlap and they are named by the iteration in which they are computed and are stored in state_files directory

 All the intermediate image outputs are stored in image_files directory.